Catholicism in the Second Spanish Republic: Juventudes de Acción Popular

 The Juventudes de Acción Popular, the youth wing within the CEDA, soon developed its own identity differentiating itself from the main body of the CEDA.
 The JAP emphasized sporting and political activity.
 It had its own fortnightly paper, the first issue of which proclaimed: 'We want a new state.'
 The JAP's distaste for the principles of universal suffrage was such that internal decisions were never voted upon.
 As the thirteenth point of the JAP put it: 'Anti-parliamentarianism.
 Anti-dictatorship.
 The people participating in Government in an organic manner, not by degenerate democracy.'
-The line between Christian corporatism and fascist statism became very thin indeed.
+The line between Christian corporatism and fascist statism became thin indeed.
 The fascist tendencies of the JAP were vividly demonstrated in the series of rallies held by the CEDA youth movement during the course of 1934.
 Using the title jefe, the JAP cultivated an intense allegiance to Gil-Robles.
 Gil-Robles himself had returned from the 1933 Nuremberg Rally and praised its " youthful enthusiasm, steeped in optimism, so different from the desolate and enervating scepticism of our defeatists and 'intellectuals'."